JulianOrti/Big-Data-/README.md

 # Content

 While learning the programming skills needed to manipulate and visualize the data, participants will learn the statistical and modeling approaches for big data analysis.
 The course will cover:
-•Basis of Python programming and UNIX;
+* Basis of Python programming and UNIX;
-•High performance computing;
+* High performance computing;
-•Manipulation and cleaning of large datasets with Pandas;
+* Manipulation and cleaning of large datasets with Pandas;
-•Visualization tools (Matplotlib, Seaborn);
+* Visualization tools (Matplotlib, Seaborn);
-•Machine learning and numerical libraries (SciPy, NumPy, Statsmodels, Scikit-Learn).
+* Machine learning and numerical libraries (SciPy, NumPy, Statsmodels, Scikit-Learn).
-•Statistical analysis and modeling of big data, and applications to biomedical datasets (statistical learning, distributions, linear and logistic regressions, principal component analysis, clustering, classification, time series analysis, tree-based methods, predictive models).
+* Statistical analysis and modeling of big data, and applications to biomedical datasets (statistical learning, distributions, linear and logistic regressions, principal component analysis, clustering, classification, time series analysis, tree-based methods, predictive models).